ANrajin/ngWind/README.md

 ## 🚀 Quick Start

 Make sure you have `node js` and `angular cli` installed your machine.
-Next the these steps -
+Next follow these steps -

 1. Clone this repository.